-Due to its strategic location, outsiders were not allowed to enter the valley until 1989 without obtaining a special permission.
+Due to its strategic location, outsiders were not allowed to enter the valley until 1989 without obtaining special permission.
 That rule was later removed and now tourists are free to drive all the way till Chitkul.
-A road bifurcates from Shimla Kaza highway at Karcham; and then travels for 40 kilometers through Sangla valley to Chitkul.
+If you have been thinking about planning a trip to Sangla valley, below is a complete travel guide detailing how you can do so.

 How to reach Sangla Valley

 The ideal and easier of these would be from Shimla.
-If you are into trekking then another way could be to trek and walk across the passes; but that would be information for a different article another time.
+If you are into trekking then another way could be to trek and walk across the passes, but that would be information for a different article another time.
 For now, I will focus on how you can reach Sangla by road.

-The nearest airport to Sangla is the Shimla airport located in Jubbarhatti.
+The nearest airport to Sangla Valley is the Shimla airport located in Jubbarhatti.
 After Shimla, the next nearest airport is the Bhuntar airport between Chandigarh and Manali.
 These are however small airports and flights to both these places are limited.
 The nearest major airport is at Chandigarh which is connected with several flights from all over the country.

 Sangla By Train